-Join Lynn Langit for an in-depth discussion in this video Introducing Impala, part of Hadoop Fundamentals.
+Join Lynn Langit for an in-depth discussion in this video Introducing Impala, part of Learning Hadoop.

 - As we continue on with our journey into the Hadoop library ecosystem, we're gonna look next at a set of libraries that have to do with queries.
 The first one is Impala and as the name might imply, Impala has something to do with speed.
 In fact, the need for speed is driving a number of these libraries.
 What kind of speed?
 Speed of query execution.
 Although Hive might be convenient because users can write almost ANSI SQL and get information back out of a Hadoop cluster, they really don't wanna wait for batch processes to execute.

 They're used to the speed of relational database queries.
 And so, there have been several attempts in the Hadoop ecosystem to replicate that speed, but against HDFS scale of data.
 So, Interactive Hive is another way to look at Impala.
 It uses a query language that is a subset of ANSI SQL and it gets a result running against Hadoop data 10x-100x faster.
 Sounds great, doesn't it?
 Sounds like everybody would wanna use it.
 What's the catch?
 The catch is that it's in-memory, makes use of the memory across the cluster to get the speed increase.